lachenmayer/contentbot/readme.md

 # Contentbot

+**Under construction, use at your own risk.
+This repo does not respect semver (yet) - things may break at any time.**

 GraphQL schema & API for creating/reading/updating/deleting pages in a static website which stores pages in a simple format on the file system, similarly to [Kirby](https://getkirby.com/docs/content/adding-content).

 ## Usage